 - The area around Pataliputra was under the direct control of the emperor.
 This meant that officials were appointed to collect taxes.

 - Spies were kept a watch on the officials.

-- Other areas or provinces was ruled from a provincial capital such as Taxila or Ujjain.
+- Other areas or provinces were ruled by a provincial capital such as Taxila or Ujjain.

-- Here Royal Princes were often send as governors, local customs and rules were followed.
+- Here Royal Princes were often sent as governors, and local customs and rules were followed.

 - After Kalinga[current coastal Odisha] he gave up war.

 - He started to execute Dhamma[prakrit term for Dharma]